Others Others

 How Does a Foreign Company Invest in India?

-Regulations pertaining to the issue of shares by Indian companies to foreign collaborators/investors?
+Regulations about the issue of shares by Indian companies to foreign collaborators/investors?

 Automatic Route